All blueprints

 Planning

-Build reconciliation reports from day one - the bug you don't catch is the expensive one
+Build reconciliation reports from day one.
+The bug you do not catch is the expensive one.
+A nightly Slack alert with discrepancy counts catches issues before finance does.

 Need a payments partner?
 Start a project.